intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 w:C:V I V7 I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 **The next example focuses on a simple triadic progression and follows the circle-of-fifths backwards to add a ii chord.
 Does this follow the voice-leading explanation that you created after looking at the first examples?
 If not, how does it differ?
-After you have studied this, try creating a voicing for a vi chord.**
+After you have studied this, try creating a voicing for a vi chord that would precede the ii chord.**

 {% capture ex2 %}X:2
 T:Adding the ii chord